OWASP/CheatSheetSeries/cheatsheets_to_convert/PHP_Configuration_Cheat_Sheet.md

 Introduction
 ============

-Draft Cheat Sheet

-This page is part of the [PHP Security Cheat Sheet](/PHP_Security_Cheat_Sheet "wikilink"), for developers and administrators.
-It describes secure configuration of PHP and its platform.
+This page is part of the [PHP Security Cheat Sheet](/PHP_Security_Cheat_Sheet "wikilink") and is meant for developers and sysadmins.

 ------------------------------------------------------------------------